zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

 |     9     || 144       | 144       | 233       | 233       |
 ```

 ## Iterations

-With the previous example, we see that modules allow iteration with cleartext iterands to some extent.
-Specifically, loops with the following structure are supported:
+Modules support iteration with cleartext iterands to some extent, particularly for loops structured like this:

 ```python
 for i in some_cleartext_constant_range:
     # Do something in FHE in the loop body, implemented as an FHE function.
 ```

-With this pattern, we can also support unbounded loops or complex dynamic condition, as long as this condition is computed in pure cleartext python.
-Here is an example that computes the [Collatz sequence](https://en.wikipedia.org/wiki/Collatz_conjecture):
+Unbounded loops or complex dynamic conditions are also supported, as long as these conditions are computed in pure cleartext in Python.
+The following example computes the [Collatz sequence](https://en.wikipedia.org/wiki/Collatz_conjecture):

 ```python
 from concrete import fhe